aruizdealarcon/ipetikzmod/README.md

 **Rule 2.
 Avoid certain drawings to be exported**

+On other occasions, especially with complex drawings, it is common to help yourself by creating guide lines or grids to help you draw.

+However, many times we do not want to get rid of those guide lines in case we need to fix a drawing in the future.

+Therefore, you can also designate certain forbidden colors in the code, so that objects with those colors will not be exported to the TikZ code.

+For example, I have assigned the color "turquoise" to the forbidden colors.
+In this way, no lines with the color turquoise will appear in the exported TikZ code.

 **Rule 3.
 Avoid certain drawings to be exported**

 ## How to customize it